patchamama/GutenbergOnMail/README.md

 ## Features

-We have chosen from the book catalog the data fields that best facilitate searches by the most referenced fields: Text# (Id), Author, title and language.
+We have chosen from the book catalog the data fields that best facilitate searches by the most referenced fields: Text# (Id), Author, title, and language.

 ### One condition